 All personal information considered or recorded will respect the privacy and confidentiality

 of the individuals involved unless there is a risk to someone’s safety.
 Mandem Meetup

 reserves the right to pass on relevant information to safeguarding services of emergency

 services where they is deemed a safeguarding risk.

 Come As You Are,

 You're Welcome Here.

-Our small community of Manchester men is strong and growing.
+Our community of men is strong and growing.
 When you’re not quite sure how to deal with everything - Mandem Meetup offers a place you can talk, free from judgement or expectation.